 Child's full name: Date of birth:

-Class/year/form:
+Clas ss/year/for

+m:

+Concern Data

-Concern identified by: Role:
+identified by: Role) :

-Date of concern: Time of concern:
+Date of concern: Time e of

+cone cern:

-Witness/es: Place of incident:
+Witness/es: Plac e of

+incid dent:

 Name of alleged person (s) responsible for the harm/potential harm:

-Not known Volunteer
+Not known Volu ınteer

-Learner in this school/college Member of staff
+Learner in this Man abou of otoff

-Learner in another school/college, please specify Governor/trustee Family member Other, please specify observed and when?
+school/college Wen nber of staff

+Learner in

+another Gov Governor/truste

+school/college, е е

+please specify

+Family member Othe spec er, please cify

+Concern/Incident/Disclosure: Why are you concerned about this child?
+What have you observed and when?
 What have you been told and when?

 Please provide a description of any incident/s or anything you see or have been told by a child, or another person.
 Record any visible injuries or ask the child/young person to point to where else it is sore/hurts.
 Do not remove or lift clothing for the purpose of the examination unless the injury site is freely available because of treatment or take photos of injuries.
 If photos of injuries are required for evidence purposes, then this should be done by the police.

 Remember to make clear what is fact and what is hearsay/opinion.
-Note the language and terminology used by the child, or adult, and be clear about who has said what. person.
-Record any visible injuries or ask the child/young person to point to where else it is sore/hurts.
-Do not remove or lift clothing for the purpose of the examination unless the injury site is freely available because of treatment or take photos of injuries.
-If photos of injuries are required for evidence purposes, then this should be done by the police.
-Remember to make clear what is fact and what is hearsay/opinion.
 Note the language and terminology used by the child, or adult, and be clear about who has said what.
 Continue on a separate sheet if necessary.

-Has any action already been taken in relation to this concern?
-Concern/Incident/Disclosure: Why are you concerned about this child?
-What have you observed and when?
-What have you been told and when? by the child, or adult, and be clear about who has said what.
-Continue on a separate sheet if necessary.
-Has any action already been taken in relation to this concern? person.
-Record any visible injuries or ask the child/young person to point to where else it is sore/hurts.
-Do not remove or lift clothing for the purpose of the examination unless the injury site is freely available Has any action already been taken in relation to this concern?
-Continue on a separate sheet if necessary.
-For example, child taken out of class, first aid Has any action already been taken in relation to this concern?
+Has any action already been taken in relation t o this co oncern?

 For example, child taken out of class, first aid

-Name of person concerns reported Date Action to be taken / recommendations from designated safeguarding lead Name of person completing form Signature Date and time
+Name of person concerns repo Date Action to be taken / recommendations from designated safeguarding lead Name of person completing form Signature Date and time

-Appendix 2 Safeguarding flowchart
+Appendix 2Safeguarding flowchart

-Taken from Keeping Children Safe in Education (June 2023), DfE, page 22
+Taken from Keeping Children Safe in Education (May 2024), DfE, page 22